 - Under the kneecap

 The goal of this surgery is to prevent or slow further damage to the cartilage.
 This will help prevent knee arthritis.
-It can help you avoid the need for a partial or total knee replacement.
+It can help you delay the need for a partial or total knee replacement.

 This procedure is also used to treat knee pain due to cartilage injuries.